|

 Richard White (Altrincham)

 So 19 members representing 10 clubs were present.
-There were no representatives for South Manchester or Chorlton.
+There were no representatives

 Apologies: Edwin Wood (Grading Officer, Knutsford)